C2FO/vfs/README.md

 will first delegate actual copying in the following:
   1. if the io.Reader also implements io.WriterTo, WriteTo() will do the copy
   2. if the io.Writer also implements io.ReaderFrom, ReadFrom() will do the copy
-  3. finally, if neither 1 or 2, io.Copy wil do it's own buffered copy
+  3. finally, if neither 1 or 2, io.Copy will do it's own buffered copy

 In case 3, and most implementations of cases 1 and 2, if reader is empty, Write() never gets called.
 What that means for vfs is there is no way for us to ensure that an empty file does or doesn't get written on an io.Copy().
 For instance